Fraud and Theft Prevention Policy

 Reporting Known or Suspected Fraud and Theft

-Employees are responsible for immediately reporting known or suspected incidents of fraud, including theft and misappropriation of University Assets, to either the Internal Audit Department or the appropriate campus Public Safety office.
+Employees are responsible for immediately reporting known or suspected incidents of fraud, including theft and misappropriation of University assets, to either Internal Audit or the appropriate campus Public Safety office.

-If the initial notification is to the Internal Audit Department, Internal Audit shall notify the appropriate campus Public Safety office and vice versa.
+If the initial notification is to Internal Audit , Internal Audit shall notify the appropriate campus Public Safety office and vice versa.

 Investigation of Reports of Known or Suspected Fraud and Theft